clflushopt/coldbrew/README.md

 # coldbrew

-`coldbrew` is a tracing JIT compiler for the Java Virtual Machine, it currently supports mainly primitive numeric types (`int`, `long`, `float`, `double`) and serves as a demo project for how JIT compilers work in genenral.
+`coldbrew` is a (WIP) tracing JIT compiler for the Java Virtual Machine, with support for primitive numeric types (`int`, `long`, `float`, `double`) and serves as a demo project for how JIT compilers work in genenral.

-`coldbrew` is inspired by TigerShrimp[^1] and Higgs[^2], the TigerShrimp C++ implementation[^3] is very readable and was of huge help to debug some issues along the line.
+`coldbrew` is inspired primarly by TigerShrimp[^1] and some ideas from Higgs[^2] the TigerShrimp C++ implementation[^3] is very readable and was of huge help to debug some issues along the line.
 Other implementations I've found useful is LuaJIT 2.0 and Mike Pall's email about the LuaJIT internals which you can in the mailing list[^4].

 While I tried to remain as close as the TigerShrimp implementation as possible, there are some changes in the overall structure since we are using Rust.

-Other notable changes is that we target ARM64[^5] primarly instead of x86.
+I was planning to start with ARM64[^5] then do x86 but I changed machines and basically refactored the code to start with x86 support.

 I was originally planning to use the C++ implementation as a baseline to test against but I didn't have much success building it.